|ABC - The 1st Computer?|

 Was the ABC the First Computer?

 It is clear that the ABC was an early attempt at a digital computer but some claim that it was not the first such machine because it was never finished and working.
-Atanasoff claims that this is irrelevant because it was enough to demonstrate that his ideas were workable.
+Atanasoff claimed that this was irrelevant because it was enough to demonstrate that his ideas were workable.
 However, this just puts him in the position of having reinvented Babbage's ideas rather than actually building the first machine.
 The best evaluation of the ABC is that it was a collection of digital components rather than a complete system.

 The key question is whether or not ENIAC was derived from the ABC, as the legal ruling states.
 The confusing factor here is whether or not Mauchly told Atanasoff of his work on digital computers at the time of their first meeting on 14 June 1941.
 Mauchly certainly wrote a letter in 1940, i.e. before the trip to see the ABC, about a digital design he was working on, but Atanasoff claims that Mauchly did not mention any such project.